ruchisahota/gaia/doc/documentation.md

 ### QuotaCheck

-This api allows to verify the quota for a given identity in a given namespace with the given tags.
+Allows you to verify the quota for a given identity in a given namespace with the given tags.

 #### Example